PrairieLearn/PrairieLearn/docs/assessment.md

 The number of times each student will be allowed to attempt each question can be set in different ways, depending on the type of question and assessment.

 For assessments with type "Exam", each student will only be presented with a single variant of each question.
-The number of attempts will be determined by the `points` or `autoPoints` setting: if there is a single value there will be a single attempt at the question; if it is set to a list of points, then there will be one attempt for each value in that list.
+The number of attempts will be determined by the `points` setting: if there is a single value there will be a single attempt at the question; if it is set to a list of points, then there will be one attempt for each value in that list.
 In other words, the number of attempts is determined based on the number of values in the list of points.

 For assessments with type "Homework", students will be presented with an unlimited number of attempts for each question.
 By default, every new attempt corresponds to a different variant of the question, unless: